-Distribution company relocates head office from London to Birmingham
+Building company relocates head office from London to Birmingham

-A distribution company has relocated his head office from London to Birmingham.
+A fabrication company has relocated its head office from London to Birmingham.

 Vivalda Group, one of the UK's largest distributors of architectural façades, now has a 30-strong team at its new base in Nechells.